ETX-ASU/simcapi-js/README.md

 1. Set it up in a specific way for a specific question (eg. disable certain controls or pre-fill certain fields), and
 2. Determine what the student has done in the sim so they can provide appropriate feedback.

 Pipit allows you to make both these things happen.
-In other words, by including Pipit in your simulation you can allow AELP (and therefore the teacher) to control the sim.
+In other words, by including Pipit in your simulation, you can allow AELP (and therefore the teacher) to control the sim.

 ## How? ##